clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

 make up all the constellations.
 The Jesus Story takes place not on earth, but in the starry night sky above.

 And that is the solution to the conundrum.
 That is the secret to understanding the Jesus story.
-The entire story of Jesus’ travels during his one year ministry is an _allegory_ for the yearly journey of the Sun through the twelve zodiac constellations and the passage of the seasons of the year.
+The entire story of Jesus’ travels during his one-year ministry is an _allegory_ for the yearly journey of the Sun through the twelve zodiac constellations and the passage of the seasons of the year.

 I will now explain how this is so.